-On the 6th of September, 4 people from Afghanistan were caught by Slovenian border police; the 4 of them were loaded in two different police cars.
-Therefore, 2 of them were brought to a sort of jail where they stayed for 3 days; after that, they have been transferred to the border with Bosnia where they were brutally beaten by police before the group was sent over the border into BiH.
+The respondent reported that, on the 6th of September, four people from Afghanistan were caught by what they referred to as the Slovenian border police; he reported that the four of them were loaded in two different police cars, as he described them.
+Two of them were reportedly brought to an unidentified detention site where they were held for 3 days.
+After that, the respondent states that they were transferred across Croatia to the border with Bosnia where they report being brutally beaten by police before the group was sent over the border into BiH.
+Below is their full testimony:

-The respondent states that he started his game from a Serbian Camp (the respondent says that it was close to the Bosnian border, and he remembers that the name of the camp is “Shamsi”).
-There, he and other 4 Afghani people entered in a truck.
-As the respondent claims, the group stayed inside the truck for 8 hours; until they crossed the Slovenian border and then stopped in an area very close to the border.
-It was 8 in the morning of the 6th of September.
-But as soon as they left the truck, 5 Slovenian border policemen arrived.
-2 of the 4 Afghani were loaded in one police car, the other 2 in another one.
+The respondent states that he started his journey from a Serbian Camp (the respondent says that it was close to the Bosnian border, and he remembers that the name of the camp is “Shamsi”, which is presumably the Adasevci camp).
+There, he and the four other Afghans in his transit group entered a truck where they remained for 8 hours until they stopped at a place they described as close to the Slovenian border, in Slovenian territory.
+The respondent reports that it was 8 in the morning of the 6th of September.
+He stated that, as soon as they left the truck, what the respondent referred to as five Slovenian border policemen arrived.
+They reportedly split the transit group and put two in what was described as one police vehicle, and two in another.

-The respondent says that he and the other Afghani were taken to a police station and quickly found themselves in a sort of jail.
-From this detention side, the group was driven to the Croatian border where the group was handed over to Croatian officers.
+The respondent says that he and the other individual he was with were taken to what they described as a police station.
+From this detention site, the group was driven to the Croatian border where the group was handed over to what they referred to as Croatian officers.

 “We stayed 3 days in jail.
 We didn’t see any lawyer, they didn’t provide us a translator.
 They just gave us one bottle of water per day and some bread.”